 Share the story of Easter using these free Homemade Resurrection Eggs this year, and start a new tradition with your little ones.

-The resurrection eggs printable scriptures make this a simple and easy to understand resurrection eggs Easter craft that kids love to do.
+The Resurrection Eggs printable scriptures makes this a simple and easy to understand resurrection eggs Easter craft that kids love to do.